 (1) Chapter 15 a subsection of what preceded it, the section on spiritual gifts and proper worship.

-(2) Or it could be a separate discussion on a doctrinal controversy the church was then facing.
-They perhaps did not bring it up but due to its great influence on their lives it needed to be discussed.
+(2) Or it could be a separate discussion on a doctrinal controversy that the church was then facing.
+They perhaps did not bring it up but due to its great influence on their lives, it needed to be discussed.

 Prophecies were to be handled this way.
 And the list could go on and on.
 But as long as we look at these things, we will miss the main point of things!
 These things are not the gospel.
 They might be there as a result of the gospel.
 But they will never properly understand any of these issues if they do not properly comprehend the glory of the gospel of Jesus Christ.

 Let me ask you, “Have you ever got tied down so much in the particulars that you lost your focus on the major things of life?”
 It can happen in your marriage, your personal Christian life or the life of your church as we see here.
 Let me give you an illustration.
-Any one who takes pictures knows that he can focus either on the foreground or on the background, the close or the far.
+Anyone who takes pictures knows that he can focus either on the foreground or in the background, the close or the far.

 In either case the gospel and the resurrection was not something that they had brought up in their letter, but something that they should have brought up.
 Paul squeezes this long section in and then continues with their questions later on in 16:1.
 Now let’s go on and see how what one believes about the resurrection is directly related to the vibrancy of their Christian lives.